 There has been a massive rise internationally in enrolments in free online learning, but there are currently few African (and few other developing country) universities offering MOOCs.
 We believe there is an opportunity to share knowledge generated by leading academics and researchers, and to showcase UCT’s array of intellectual and teaching resources through MOOCs.
 We also believe that by joining in the global innovations in online education, we can apply lessons learned from MOOC teaching to our own on-campus online and blended offerings.

-We encourage to release the MOOC course materials as open educational resources (OER).
+We encourage course creators to release the MOOC course materials as open educational resources (OER).

 Are MOOCs the same as formal online courses?

 MOOCs and online courses are similar in the sense that they are both courses that are offered in an online environment.
 The difference between MOOCs and online courses is that online courses typically have an enrollment fee attached, whereas MOOCs are freely available to anyone who is able to access them via the internet with a relatively fast internet connection.
 The MOOCs’ formats lend themselves to introductory material that can provide participants with a taste of a new field; or allow someone to master specific skills.

 See detailed descriptions of approaches to MOOCs in a document compiled by the MOOC Implementation Team.